 Medical Editor: John P. Cunha, DO, FACOEP

-Mentax (butenafine HCl) is used to treat athlete's foot, jock itch, and ringworm.
-It is a topical (for the skin) antifungal medication.
-Common side effects include burning, irritation, redness, or itching at the application site, or worsening of the skin condition.
+Mentax (butenafine HCl) is a topical (for the skin) antifungal medication used to treat athlete's foot, jock itch, and ringworm.
+Common side effects of Mentax include burning, stinging, irritation, redness, or itching at the application site, or worsening of the skin condition.

 Our Mentax (butenafine HCl) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.